New firefighters could help put an end to dynamic staffing

 The men and woman took the oath of office before participating in a pinning ceremony to become official Rochester firefighters.

-Many said serving the city is an honor.
-29 will join the city’s fire department, the rest going into urban areas.
+Many said serving the city is an honor — 29 graduates will join the city’s fire department, the rest going into urban areas.

 “It’s truly honorable, it’s a great experience.
 It’s been a long 7 months, it took a lot of work and I’m very happy,” said Zachary Imm, part of the 2019 graduating class.